ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/README.md

 These function declarations in `gpio.h` form the API.

 The API tells:

--What functions are available
+1. What functions are available

--What parameters they take
+2. What parameters they take

--What they return
+3. What they return

 **Note:API is part of the firmware library, but not the whole thing.**